How to Cook Japanese Rice

 Zojirushi rice cooker how to cook japanese rice

-Method B: Earthenware Clay Pot (Donabe)
+Option B: Earthenware Clay Pot (Donabe)

-Method C: Stovetop Pot / Dutch Oven
+Option C: Stovetop Pot / Dutch Oven (Le Creuset)

-5. Turn off the heat and let the pot sit on the warm burner for 10 to 15 minutes to finish steaming.
+• Remove the pot completely from the heat source and let it sit undisturbed with the lid securely on for 10 to 15 minutes to finish steaming.

 Notes